Blackboard supports five primary browsers for Learn releases. Links to the vendor sites for the browsers are included in this topic.

-* Mobile app versions of these browsers aren't support at this time, although users may have success using them.
+* Mobile app versions of these browsers aren't supported at this time, although users may have success using them.

-** Google Chrome versions 42+ and Microsoft Edge do not support NPAPI-type plug-ins including Java plug-ins and many media browser plug-ins.
-Blackboard doesn't support these these browsers for use with the Virtual Classroom and Lightweight Chat tools, the multiple-file upload interface, or embedded media that require NPAPI plug-ins for viewing.
+** Google Chrome versions 42+ and Microsoft Edge do not support NPAPI-type plug-ins, including Java plug-ins and many media browser plug-ins.
+Blackboard doesn't support these browsers for use with the Virtual Classroom and Lightweight Chat tools, the multiple-file upload interface, or embedded media that require NPAPI plug-ins for viewing.

 Tested Devices and Operating Systems